Amine-DevAI/Amine-DevAI/README.md

 ### 👋 Mohamed Amine Mammar El Hadj

-Systems and backend developer with a focus on low-level architecture, protocol-level work, and infrastructure that has to hold up under real constraints — hardware, compliance, and concurrency, not just a database and a REST endpoint.
+Engineer who works across the stack — from raw sockets and serial protocols up to backend services and distributed systems architecture.
+What ties it together isn't one language or one layer: it's an approach — build the correct version first, measure it under real conditions, and prove any claim with data instead of assumptions.
+That approach has shipped a real industrial system end-to-end, reverse-engineered undocumented hardware protocols, and benchmarked backend architecture decisions with load-tested numbers.

+I fit wherever the problem is: hardware-adjacent systems work, backend services, infrastructure, or the parts in between that most people avoid because they require understanding more than one layer at once.

-- 🎓 **B.S. in Computer Science** (Computer Systems) — University of Blida 1
+- 🎓 **B.S. in Computer Science** (Computer Systems) — University of Blida 1, top of class
 - 🎓 Currently pursuing an **M.S. in Artificial Intelligence** (Engineering of Smart Systems)
-- 🏭 Designed and built an **industrial pharmaceutical waste-tracking system** for a multinational pharma manufacturer's local plant, ALCOA+ compliant, end to end, solo
+- 🏭 Designed and built an **industrial pharmaceutical waste-tracking system** for a multinational pharma manufacturer's local plant — ALCOA+ compliant, end to end, solo
+- ⚙️ Design, build, and benchmark **Go backend services** — queues, async workers, load testing, distributed-systems tradeoffs
 - 🔧 Independent work in hardware protocol reverse-engineering — [details below](#-independent-work--ble-protocol-reverse-engineering)

 ---